cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 - **The registry uses TSDoc/JSDoc comments to display module symbols (variables, classes, functions, TS interfaces and type aliases)**

 When a module is published the source code in the module's repository is scanned.
 Each source code file is checked for TSDoc/JSDoc comments for public functions, classes and TypeScript interfaces.
 If found, the content of the comment is used to create module documentation.
-If not found, only the the signatures of public variables, classes, functions, TS interfaces and type aliases will be displayed with no additional documentation, so it is a good idea to make sure your public module exports are well-documented and include example usage in the TSDoc/JSDoc comments.
+If not found, only the signatures of public variables, classes, functions, TS interfaces and type aliases will be displayed with no additional documentation, so it is a good idea to make sure your public module exports are well-documented and include example usage in the TSDoc/JSDoc comments.

 - **Module authors must self-register a module**